JaeBi3/recipes/Lemon_Pepper_Fettuccine.md

 > If the oil is too hot, the lemon juice may cause steam and sputtering, so make sure you have the lid ready to go back on quick.

 9. Once the pasta is done, use tongs to transfer the pasta straight into the oil pot in order to transfer some of the starchy water.

+> [!WARNING]
+> If the pasta fwhips around during the transfer, it will likely flick hot water everywhere.
+>
+> Take care not to burn yourself.

-10. Once most of the pasta has been transferred (or the saucepan is full), drain the rest of the pasta/spinach mixture and place back in stock pot.
+11. Once most of the pasta has been transferred (or the saucepan is full), drain the rest of the pasta/spinach mixture and place back in stock pot.
-11. Transfer everything in the saucepan to the stock pot and toss to combine.
+12. Transfer everything in the saucepan to the stock pot and toss to combine.
-12. Serve topped with cheese, capers, and parsley (if using).
+13. Serve topped with cheese, capers, and parsley (if using).

 ## Notes
 Freezes well.
 Add cheese and capers to containers before freezing.